Meet Our Team

 Tulsa In Person & Telehealth

+Due to her own struggle with an autoimmune disease, Whitney was drawn to Somatic Psychology, after determining that her health struggles were a result of how her body was processing and holding onto emotional and early life experiences.
 As a result, Whitney offers an intuitive and highly skilled healing process that blends her trauma training with traditional and holistic modalities to meet the needs of each unique individual and nervous system.
-Body, mind and spirit.
 Whitney is also trained in Ketamine Assisted Psychotherapy.

 Christina Conrad, LPC-S, SEP